ps-manish/GLAB-908.8.1-SecureCodingPractices/README.md

 ***9. Don't be a curious cat*** - limit access to sensitive information!
 Limiting access to sensitive information is an important part of keeping your application secure.
 Don't be a curious cat and give everyone access to everything.
 Use role-based access control and other security measures to limit access to sensitive information.
 ***
 ***10. Don't be a distracted duck*** - test your application for vulnerabilities!
 Regularly testing your application for vulnerabilities is crucial to maintaining its security.
 Don't be a distracted duck and forget to test your application.
 Use tools like penetration testing and vulnerability scanning to identify and fix security issues before they can be exploited.

+Now we'll play ***Secure Coding Mistakes Animal Matching Game***

+***Instrcutions***
+Match each common secure coding mistake with the animal category it makes you.

+## Questions

+- [ ] Failing to validate input and prevent injection attacks
+- [ ] Ignoring updates to third-party dependencies
+- [ ] Storing passwords in plain text
+- [ ] Hardcoding sensitive information into code
+- [ ] Neglecting to test applications for vulnerabilities
+- [ ] Disabling security features because they're "too much work"
+- [ ] Ignoring security event logging and anomaly monitoring
+- [ ] Failing to encrypt sensitive data in transit and at rest
+- [ ] Failing to enable two-factor authentication
+- [ ] Failing to limit access to sensitive information